dikayx/exifex/README.md

 git clone https://github.com/dan-koller/exifex.git && cd exifex && setup.bat
 ```

 Follow the instructions in the terminal to start the app.
 By default, it will be available at [http://localhost:8080](http://localhost:8080).
+If you want to use SSL, see the [Securing the app with SSL](docs/INSTALLATION.md#securing-the-app-with-ssl) section in the installation guide.

 ### Usage